Best Home Gym Buys

 The problem is, home gyms are expensive.
 Or so you think!
 You can create a flexible setup that serves your fitness goals without breaking the bank.

 So, if you've been putting off setting up a home gym due to the cost, delay no further!
-It's more affordable than you realize.
+It's more affordable than you realise.
 Read on to learn about the best products for a versatile home workout.

 Gym Flooring

-First, let's make sure you have the basics.
-Gym flooring is critical to any workout space.
+First, let's make sure you have the basics. rubber gym flooring is critical to any workout space.
 Even if you're not slinging your weights around, they do tend to strike the floor at times.
 You need a surface that can absorb the shock — and protect your home's actual flooring.
 (Unless you feel like paying for refinishing every year.)

 What you need is called a sprung floor.
 This is also better for your health.
 The shock absorption reduces the impact on your joints.
 If you've ever tried jumping onto a plain wooden or tile floor, you know what we mean.